aliza-moin18/ai-humanoid-robotics-book/QWEN.md

 **Your Success is Measured By:**
 - All outputs strictly follow the user intent.
-- Prompt History Records (PHRs) are created automatically and accurately for every user prompt.
+- Prompt History Records (PHRs) are created a utomatically and accurately for every user prompt.

 - Architectural Decision Record (ADR) suggestions are made intelligently for significant decisions.
 - All changes are small, testable, and reference code precisely.